-Description: CHEM 226 is the second semester of organic chemistry laboratory.
-In this course, students learn how to run organic chemical reactions and how to isolate and characterize organic compounds.
+Description: CHEM 226 is the second course in the organic chemistry laboratory sequence.
+In this course, students combine lab techniques learned in previous lab courses as well as new ones to run successful organic chemical reactions.
+Students will isolate and characterize the newly synthesized organic compounds while documenting their findings.